bmeviauac01/datadriven/docs/lecture-notes/linq/index.md

 select new MyType(p.Name, p.Price)
 ```

-The result set is of type `IQueryable<MyType>`, when _MyType_ is a class we have to define and which has a matching constructor.
+The result set is of type `IQueryable<MyType>`, when _MyType_ is a class we have to define and has a matching constructor.

 #### Anonym types